Sunday, August 20, 2017

 Jennifer Taylor Home Lewis Collection Modern Bolster Hand Tufted Upholstered Accent Entryway Bench With 2 Detachable Bolster Pillows, NavyJennifer Taylor Home Lewis Collection Modern Bolster Hand Tufted Upholstered Accent Entryway Bench With 2 Detachable Bolster Pillows, Navy

 Do you need an office area?
-If so put the seating area at one end and the office area at the other.
-You can create the division between the space a number of ways; using area rugs or a small open-two-sided bookcase (that isn't imposing).
+If so, put the seating area at one end and the office area at the other.
+You can divide the space in several ways, using area rugs or a small open-two-sided bookcase (that is manageable).

-If an office or a dining area isn't in the cards, go ahead and create two sitting areas using area rugs to define them.
+If an office or a dining area isn't possible, create two sitting areas using area rugs to define them.

-If there aren't a lot of windows or natural light in the room, it's best to keep the two rugs the same, or very close to the same ... or in the same color family, or complimentary.
+If there aren't a lot of windows or natural light in the room, it's best to keep the two rugs the same, very close to the same ... or in the same color family, or complementary.

 10 comments: